Frojd/Wagtail-Pipit/Client-Project/README.md

 ### Working with CI environment vars

-The environment for CI variables are added to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
+Rather then inlining environment variables in Circle CI we recommend that you add them to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
 Circle-CI will use this file automatically and deploy to stages with deploy script.
 A key should be created for the project and documented.
 Also make sure to associate your encryption key with repo on Circle.

 #### Commands when encrypting/decypting .circlerc